Scholarship Programs

 Arizona College of Nursing (AZCN) - NAHN Scholarship

-One (1) $10,000 tuition scholarship awarded per eligible campus location up to $140,000 total in scholarships.
+Up-to two $10,000 tuition scholarships awarded per eligible campus location up to $180,000 total in scholarships.
 In the event of remaining dollars available from campus locations without an eligible applicant or not selected by the scholarship committee, those remaining funds can be used to award a second eligible candidate at the same location.

 Eligibility Criteria:

-• Attending and current enrolled in one of the AZCN eligible campus locations:
+• Attending and current enrolled in one of the AZCN eligible campuses:

 • Provide the following: